48hrs in Inverness: An Itinerary

 Chasing Castles and Extreme Weather en route to Romania.

 Have you ever been faced with a mammoth challenge, just as you’ve started to come down with a heavy cold?
 Well how about tackling a 1,700 mile (2,735 kilometre) drive from Newcastle upon Tyne in the UK to Cluj, Romania?
-This feat, is something which I’ve just pulled off – coughing and spluttering my way across eight different countries, ploughing through countless rolls of toilet roll (for blowing my nose, you dirty buggers!!) and all …
+This feat, is something which I’ve just pulled off – coughing and spluttering my way …